opossum-tool/opossum.lib.py/README.md

                          that you would like to include in the final output.
                          Option can be repeated.
   -o, --outfile TEXT     The file path to write the generated opossum document
                          to.
-If appropriate, the extension ".opossum" will be appended.  [default: output.opossum] --help                 Show this message and exit.
+If appropriate, the extension ".opossum" is appended.If the output file already exists, it is overwritten.  [default: output.opossum] --help                 Show this message and exit.